This post covers the British Columbia income assistance payment dates for 2022, income assistance amounts, eligibility and how to apply for it.

 The January 2022 payments were issued on December 15th, 2021 because payments for each benefit month are issued a few days before the end of the previous month.

 You can receive the payments as a direct deposit in your bank account.
 This is the safe, convenient and preferred option that ensures you’ll receive your assistance amounts on the payment dates.

-Instructions on how to setup direct deposits can be found here.
-Check below for information on how to receive the payments as cheque instead.
+Instructions on how to set up direct deposits can be found here.
+Check below for information on how to receive the payments as a cheque instead.

 The income assistance cheque issue dates are still the same as the payment dates above.
 But to ensure they are received on time by the income assistance payment dates, they’re sent out earlier by Sunday.

 If you’ve selected the pickup option at a government office, the cheques will be delivered to the offices by Monday and be available for pickup afterwards.

 The British Columbia income assistance program is a financial assistance incentive for those in need that have no other means of supporting themselves.